SIRP Notes Template: Free Download and Step-by-Step Guide

 Compliance Requirements for Behavioral Health SIRP Notes

 Behavioral health records are subject to HIPAA.
+A HIPAA compliance checklist can help practices verify their documentation meets federal standards.
 The Privacy Rule sets a minimum standard for sharing client data (45 CFR 164.502–514).¹ Treatment disclosures are exempt from this standard (45 CFR 164.502(b)(2)).¹ SIRP notes stored in an electronic health record fall under these rules.

 Psychotherapy notes have extra rules.
 Under HIPAA, psychotherapy notes are a clinician's own session notes, kept apart from the rest of the medical record (45 CFR 164.501).¹ Clients must give written authorization to disclose psychotherapy notes (45 CFR 164.508(a)(2)).¹ This is a stricter standard than the authorization required for other records.
 The HIPAA definition excludes notes that summarize treatment plans, progress, or next steps (45 CFR 164.501).¹ A SIRP note's Plan section commonly contains this content.
 Providers should consult counsel before designating SIRP notes as psychotherapy notes.